 ” Romuald Sciora is one of the most brilliant representatives of the new generation of intellectuals committed to the world stage and one of the most knowledgeable specialists on the United Nations.”
 Ambassador François Delattre, Permanent Representative of France to the UN

 Born in Paris in 1970, Romuald Sciora is an author, essayist and a documentary filmmaker specialized in international affairs and particularly interested in the United Nations.

-As a writer, he has co-published three books with the United Nations, including one with a foreword by French President Jacques Chirac.
+As a writer, he has published four books on the UN, including one with a foreword by French President Jacques Chirac.
 These books benefited from the participation of various intellectuals from different backgrounds, such as Noam Chomsky, Samantha Power and Joseph Stiglitz.
-Sciora has also written a book about the Middle East along with two plays.
+Sciora has also written a short essay on the UN General Assembly and a book about the Middle East.

-He is the only person to have had the opportunity to meet and collaborate with - for a work of this kind - all of the UN Secretaries-General, from Kurt Waldheim to Ban Ki-moon.
+He is the only person to have had the opportunity to meet and interview several times all of the UN Secretaries-General, from Kurt Waldheim to Ban Ki-moon.

 He also edited a special issue of the French monthly Le Monde diplomatique devoted to the UN, and he gave numerous conferences on the subject at Columbia University, the United Nations Headquarters and UNESCO among others.

 He lives in the United States since more than fifteen years.
 From 2011 to 2016, he served as President of the French-American Global Forum, a non profit organization based in Washington, D.C.
 Till 2019, he was the host of Le monde diplomatique Debates, an international program of conferences.

 Currently Associate Research Fellow at the French Institute for International and Strategic Affairs - IRIS -and Visiting Scholar at New York University, he also regularly works with the magazine Foreign Affairs and as a consultant for different institutions and NGOs.